Laptops pose fire hazard in checked baggage and should be banned: report

 A fire ensued almost immediately and within 40 seconds the can exploded, consuming the bag and its contents, researchers said.

-Similar tests were conducted with a bottle of nail polish remover, hand sanitizer, and a bottle of 70% ethyl rubbing alcohol.
+Similar tests were conducted with a bottle of nail polish remover, hand sanitizer, and a bottle of 70 percent ethyl rubbing alcohol.
 Three of those tests likewise resulted in a large fire.

 "The outcome of the testing indicates that large PEDs in checked baggage mixed with an aerosol can produce an explosion and fire that the aircraft cargo fire suppression system in Class C cargo compartments may not be able to safely manage," reads the report.